blakeruprecht/blakeruprecht.github.io/content/research/index.md

 **What degree did you get?** I received a Master of Science in Computer Science.
 I did a research-based Masters, which is different from a class-based Masters.
 Class-based Masters take 60 credit hours of continuing education, the point is to take more classes.
 Research-based Masters take 30 credit hours of education and perform 30 hours of thesis research, submit a final thesis, and defend it with an hour-long oral presentation.
 The point of this Masters is training to become a scientist, which is why I did so much research.

-**Why?**
-This seems to be a secret for no good reason, but engineer graduate school doesn't cost money.
-I was a Research Assistant for a lab, which means they paid me cash money to work part time, and they paid for my part time tuition.
-Nobody should pay for engineering graduate school.
-I wanted a part-time job to focus on my writing career, and this was a good option.

 Here, I've listed the references to my published work.
 If you have any questions, feel free to reach out (contact info on [my home page](/)).

 ---